-Fields Description Controller Version (s) The G-vTAP Controller version that you configure must always same version number as the G-vTAP agents deployed in the insis because the G-vTAP Controller v1.7-1 can only manage G-vTAP.
-Similarly, the G-vTAP Controller v1.6-1 can only manage agents v1.6-1.
-Note: If there is a version mismatch between the G-vTAP controllers and G-vTAP agents, GigaVUE-FM cannot detect the agents in the instances.
+Fields Description You cannot change the IP Address Type and the Additional Networks details, provided at the time of G-vTAP Controller configuration.
+Note: Once the new version of G-vTAP Controller is installed, install the G-vTAP agent with the same version and delete the G-vTAP Controller with older version.
+To change G-vTAP Controller version with in the same major version: Note: This is only applicable, if you wish to change your G-vTAP Controller version from one minor version to another with in the same major version.
+For example, from 1.8-2 to 1.8-3.
+From the Image drop-down list, select a G-vTAP Controller image with in the same major version.
+Specify the Number of Instances.
+The minimum number you can specify is 1. c.
+Select the Network from the drop-down.
+You cannot modify the rest of the fields.
+Once the new version of G-vTAP Controller is installed, install the G-vTAP agent with the same version.
 Management Network This segment defines the management network that GigaVUE-FM uses to communicate with G-vTAP Controllers, GigaVUE V Series Proxy/Controllers, and GigaVUE V Series Nodes.
 Network - Select the management network ID.
 IP Address Type The type of IP address GigaVUE-FM needs to communicate with G-vTAP controllers: Private-A private IP can be used when GigaVUE-FM, the G-vTAP Controller, or the GigaVUE V Series Proxy/Controller reside inside the same project.
 Floating-A floating IP is needed only if GigaVUE-FM is not in the same project in the cloud or is outside the cloud.
 GigaVUE-FM needs a floating IP to communicate with the controllers from an external network.
 Additional Network (s) (Optional) If there are G-vTAP agents on networks that are not IP routable from the management network, additional networks or subnets must be specified so that the G-vTAP Controller can communicate with all the G-vTAP agents.
 Click Add to specify additional networks (subnets), if needed.
 Also, make sure that you specify a list of security groups for each additional network.
 Tag(s) (Optional) The key name and value that helps to identify the G-vTAP Controller instances in your environment.
 For example, you might have G-vTAP Controllers deployed in many regions.
-To distinguish these G-vTAP Controllers based on the regions, you can provide a name (also known as a tag) that is easy to identify such as us-west-2-gvtap-controllers.
+To distinguish these G-vTAP Controllers based on the regions, you can provide a name (also known as a tag) that is easy to identify

+Fields Description such as us-west-2-gvtap-controllers.
 There is a specific GvTAP Controller Version for OVS Mirroring and OVS Mirroring + DPDK.
 To add a tag: a.
 Click Add. b.
 In the Key field, enter the key.
 For example, enter Name. c.
 In the Value field, enter the key value.
 For example, us-west-2-gvtap-controllers.
+Cloud-Init User Data (Optional) Enter the cloud-init user data in cloud-config format.
+Agent Tunnel Type The type of tunnel used for sending the traffic from G-vTAP agents to GigaVUE Cloud Suite V Series nodes.
+The options are GRE or VXLAN tunnels.